swsmith25/networks-a1/README.md

 - How do the three measurements varying the number of concurrent host pairs compare to the measured throughput in Q1 (between h1 and h4)?
 What’s the trend between measured throughput and the number of host pairs?

     The more host-pairs are communicating on the network, the lower the throughput becomes.
 Having one host-pair (h1, h4) resulted in the highest throughput.
 It didn't have to share the information highway with other pairs.
-    It is a similare result as in Q2.
+    It is a similar result as in Q2.

 ### Q4: Impact of link capacity on end-to-end throughput and latency.
 - Measure and report path latency (average RTT) and throughput between two hosts, h1 and h4.
 How does it change compared to Q1?